marijnh/Eloquent-JavaScript/14_dom.md

 {{index "data attribute", "getAttribute method", "setAttribute method", attribute}}

-But HTML allows you to set any attribute you want on nodes.
+HTML allows you to set any attribute you want on nodes.
 This can be useful because it allows you to store extra information in a document.
-If you make up your own attribute names, though, such attributes will not be present as properties on the element's node.
-Instead, you have to use the `getAttribute` and `setAttribute` methods to work with them.
+To read or change custom attributes, which aren't available as regular object properties, you have to use the `getAttribute` and `setAttribute` methods.

 ```{lang: html}
 <p data-classified="secret">The launch code is 00000000.</p>